 In England and Wales, except for some areas on Dartmoor, most of the land is privately owned so you’ll need to ask permission from the landowner.
 Saying that it’s not always that easy to find out who owns the land but if you spot a local farmer whilst out you can ask them.

 The key is that you are respectful of the land and the people that own it.
 Whether you’re camping or hiking through it remember to leave no trace.
-Remember you could be asked to be moved on at any time.

 Camping essentials – Finding a wild camping spot

 Here are a few do’s and don’ts for finding a wild camping spot: